dtone/handbook/handbook/values.md

 Such level of openness / sharing can be counter-intuitive for new team members.
 Invest extra time into explaining why we are trying to exercise extreme transparency; engage in open dialogue; walk extra mile to allow sharing (for example make a private issue or post-mortem public, so we all can learn from it).

-Check [sharing tips section](tech-tips/sharing.md) for couple technical tips how to improve sharing.
+Check [sharing sections in tech tips](tech-tips.html#better-sharing) for couple technical tips how to improve sharing.

 ### WHY?
 WHY?
 WHY? and maybe WHAT? and HOW?